 What Swan did not prepare us for is how this floating group of people would become a village spending time laughing, dining, and exploring this magnificent river together.

 The group whose ages spanned, with some exceptions, from the 60s to the 90’s boarded buses to the first departure in Tadoussac, Canada on a voyage that ended ten days later in the waters of the Atlantic Ocean at St. Johns, Newfoundland.

 Life on the St. Lawrence River

 Passengers travel from the Dutch-operated ship, the Ocean Endeavor, to shore on flat-bottomed, inflatable zodiac boats to explore the gardens, shores, arboreal forests and towns along the St. Lawrence River.

 The hardy group was thrilled to start the journey upriver to the Canadian province of Newfoundland and Labrador.
-There was always a buzz of anticipation and excitement over the many parks, banks of the river, and islands in between.
+There was always a buzz of anticipation and excitement over the many parks, banks of the river, forests and islands the group would be exploring.

 The ship, not billed as a luxury vessel, is comfortable beyond one’s needs.
 The staff are attentive, the rooms and common areas immaculate, and the food healthful, delicious, and plentiful.

 Canada celebrates its 150th birthday this year offering free admission to its vast national parks system, making it a great time to follow the St. Lawrence River and take in the sights of whales, birds, and other wildlife while learning about the nation’s history.